This is a definitive guide to choosing route optimization software.

 Optimizing routes helps you discover waste in your operations.

 It lets you reassess the size of your fleet with greater precision, so you can right-size the number of vehicles.

 And fewer vans or trucks mean fewer field operators, less fuel, less equipment, and less maintenance.

 Tracking and tracing the progress of the workforce lets you assess their output.

-This can help you identify inefficiencies in the process, as well as your workforce, and optimize before it hinders your operations.
+Driver route planning software can help you identify inefficiencies in the process, as well as your workforce, and optimize before it hinders your operations.

-The average starting cost of route optimization software is around $20 per vehicle.
+The average starting cost of delivery route optimization software is around $20 per vehicle.
 But this price depends on a few factors.